Dave-team/Knowledge-base/Relationships.md

 - With the man I'm with (since more than 4 years), it's the contrary.
 He makes every plan seems more exciting when he's part of it.
 He makes me grow, dream, laugh.
 I feel more powerful and full of life with him, we dream together, we learn together.
 This doesn't mean we do everyting together, far from it, we're very independant.
 But I'm always excited to see him, to spend time with him.
 And I feel more powerful as an individual, which is gold.

 ## Relationships can end
-- Every relationship is voluntary.
+- Every relationship is voluntary / a choice.
 Two people decide and choose daily to love one another - this also means that they can decide to no longer love one another at any point in time
 - Everyone's life is short and everyone needs to make the most of their own lives.
 If that means that someone wants to leave the relationship with you, because that would increase their happiness, don't be a blocker on that.
 Let them go and have their happiness.
 Do whatever is best for both of you.
 You care for one another and sometimes the best thing to do is letting go of someone.
 Ultimately it’s her life, and if she needs to do this to live her best life, that’s what you’ve gotta let her do.
 Be mature about this.
 - You need to accept that every relationship can end because of various reasons.
 One might die, one might want to move abroad, one might want to focus on work or go back to university, people may just want to experience life completely first.
 It's not in your control which is why your independent happiness will always be the most important to sort out; old people are often alone in their later years as their partner has changed